MiSArch/docs/docs/docs/user-manuals/how-to-use-frontend.md

 ### Managing the Online Store

-To manage the online store, we need to log in with a user who has either the "admin" or "employee" role, or even both.
+To manage the online store, we need to log in with a user who has the `employee` role.
 In the previous section, we created such a user using Keycloak.
+Preferably, our user should even have `admin` capabilities to manage further configurations.

 1. We now proceed by ensuring that we are logged in with such a user.
 2. If necessary, we need to switch the user role to either "admin" or "employee".
 See Step 19 in the previous section.